VoronDesign/VoronUsers/printer_mods/KevinAkaSam/VEFACH/README.md

 The air first blows through activated coal particles and then through the Hepa filter.
 This still doesn't remove all particles, but it is better than nothing.
 This mod is fully compatible with the stock exhaust fan housing, except original M3x30mm screws that hold the fan are too long and need to be replaced with M3x25mm.
 The filter materials can be removed and replaced very easily via the original cover.

 ### Which version?
 You just need to print the two inserts for the housing.
 There are two versions for the activated coal insert: One with a modeled-in mesh and one without.
-The insert without mesh is for creating your own mesh by using the infill.
+The insert without mesh is for creating your own mesh by using the infill. **You need a custom mesh if you use particles smaller than 0.8 mm.**

 #### STLs needed:
 1: with modeled mesh        |  2: with custom mesh